 Pilates Arrow as The Best Back Exercise

-The best back exercise that I have found is the Pilates Arrow.
+The best back exercise that I have found for strengthening the upper and mostly, the whole length of the back is the Pilates Arrow, or the Dart, as some call it.

 It is a great back extension exercise that, while it may be difficult to do, is very effective at strengthening the back extensor muscles while improving trunk stability.

-This exercise is helpful to improve your posture through the stretching action at the shoulder girdle complex and chest, while working your upper back and deep neck flexors that helps to support posture.
+This upper back stretch exercise is helpful to improve your posture through the stretching action at the shoulder girdle complex and chest, while working your upper back and deep neck flexors that helps to support posture.

 Position: Lie on your stomach with your forehead on a towel and arms at your sides with palms face up.

-Your feet, knees, and thighs are heavy and stay on the mat throughout the exercises.
+Your feet, knees, and thighs are heavy and stay on the mat throughout this best back exercise.
 Do not tense them!

 Action: Zip up your abdominal muscles like putting on a tight pair of jeans and hollow out your pelvis.